Rate Retriever Logo

 By age 80, your rates will likely continue to increase, since most insurance companies see 80-year-olds as higher risk drivers than their slightly younger counterparts.
 While you probably won’t pay as much as you did when you were younger, there are still affordable options for you.

-Here are the average rates in each state for an 80-year-old male with a clean driving record and a 2022 RAV4.
+Here are the average rates in each state for an 80-year-old male with a clean driving record.

 Below are the average rates for the same 80-year-old organized by company.
 These only consider companies that cover a large portion of the US.
 It’s a great idea to compare rates from local companies as well.